Businesses

 Burnt Cheesecake ($8.90), Hojicha Biscoff Castella ($8.90), and Lemon Yuzu Tart ($10.90) amongst others.

 There are also apparel stores to hit up in this part of the mall.
-For footwear, Skechers is already welcoming customers, and MUJI has quite an impressive selection of clothes and accessories too.
+For footwear, Skechers is the go-to store to visit, and MUJI has quite an impressive selection of clothes and accessories too.
 There’s even Coldwear, a shop that specialises in selling winterwear, in case you’re jetting off somewhere freezing in the coming months.

-Other future openings to look forward to in this air-conditioned haven include a nifty Valu$ shop, a Minmed clinic, and even an indoor playground for little ones called Wan To Play Ocean Fantasy.
+Other establishments that you might want to check out in this air-conditioned haven include a nifty Valu$ shop, a Minmed clinic, and even an indoor playground for little ones called Wan To Play Ocean Fantasy.
+There are a couple of hair salons to keep your mane in check, namely Clippers Barber, k-cuts, and Myeongdong Hair Studio, while AM Pilates and Amore Fitness & Define have outlets on Level 2 of the mall to sculpt your dream bod.

-Although it’s indeed quite a small mall, we’re sure North-Easties ain’t complaining one bit about the opening of Punggol Coast Mall.
+Although it’s not quite a retail haven like bigger malls such as NEX and Waterway Point, we’re sure North-Easties ain’t complaining one bit about the opening of Punggol Coast Mall.
 The question now is when those in newer estates can expect to get a similar outbreak of new malls.
 Yes, we hear you loud and clear Tengah residents, your time will come soon.
 Hopefully.

 Punggol Coast Mall